 Bright Valley Organic Farms believes in providing the raw ingredients to help youth reach their full potential.
 Building tomorrow’s leaders starts with building healthy youth today.
 The XYZ Youth Centre’s Summer Day Camp Access Program is instrumental in ensuring youth have every opportunity to grow and succeed regardless of financial barriers.

-A simple one-sentence paragraph to wrap up the letter and confirm that you support the person, organization, or project.
+A simple one-sentence paragraph to wrap up the letter and confirm that you support the non-profit and their project.

 Bright Valley Organic Farms is pleased to support the XYZ Youth Centre’s application for funding for a Summer Day Camp Access Program.